The plight of the Podencos

 The image ”Ibizan Hound - female at long coat” by Tux-Man is licensed under CC Attribution-Share Alike 3.0

-The Podencos are sometimes called ”The Great Forgotten”, because they very seldom get any publicity.
-They are also known as ”The Invisibles”, because they are often overlooked in the perreras when rescue associations arrive to save dogs, and they are generally the first dogs to be euthanised.
+Podencos are sometimes called ”The Great Forgotten”, because they very seldom get any publicity.
+They are also known as ”The Invisibles”, because they are often overlooked in the horrific municipal perreras (killing stations) when rescue associations arrive to save dogs, and they are generally the first dogs to be euthanised.
 The number of abandoned Podencos is so huge, and there are more Podencos than any other type of dog seeking homes in the perreras.
+Most of the abandoned dogs don’t even make it to the killing stations, but often die of starvation or injuries.
 The Spanish, in general, don’t hold Podencos or other hunting dogs in high regard, and seldom want them as pets.
-This is very sad because the Podencos make such wonderful pets – apart from their lovely appearance they are very smart, affectionate, gentle, loyal, keen to learn and very good with children.
+This is very sad because Podencos make such wonderful pets – apart from their lovely appearance they are very smart, affectionate, gentle, loyal, keen to learn and very good with children.